 In September of 2001, I.E. Weldon Secondary School began its quest to become internationally recognized as a world class school.
 Following a rigorous application and visitation process, Weldon joined about 100 Canadian schools and 1200 schools worldwide as an IB Diploma school in March 2003.

-In a typical school year at Weldon, there are about 180 – 200 students, grades 9 through 12 involved in Power Pack and IB.
-Many students have found it is worth the trip to Weldon, including students from Germany, China and Brazil.
+In May 2006, Weldon’s first International Baccalaureate class of 18 students completed their international examinations.
+Since that time, Weldon has built on the success of its first cohort and over 60 students participate in examinations each year.
+In a typical school year at Weldon, approximately 300 students, enrolled in grades 9 through 12, are involved in our Power Pack and IB programs.
+Many students have found it is worth the trip to Weldon, including students from as far away as Germany, China and Brazil.

-As of November 2013, there are over 3500 IB Diploma Schools worldwide and roughly 150 schools in Canada, 60 of which are in Ontario.
+As of September 2018, there are over 6400 IB Schools worldwide and roughly 183 IB Diploma schools in Canada, 76 of which are in Ontario.